syncfusion-content/asp.netwebforms-docs/aspnet/Embeded-Resources.md

 ---
 layout: post
-title: How to Embed the resources from assembly
+title: Embed the resources from assembly
 description: Embed the resources from assembly
 platform: aspnet
 control: General